hartmaj2/cs-tabor-is/ideas.md

 - Generalize confirm delete modal so I can reuse code for delete participant and delete meal (maybe use generic types and single AddTypeModal.razor component)
 - Make the width of my div table meal columns adjust themselves automatically based on the longest entry
 - Add male/female
-- Remove age and calculate it from birth number instead
 - Create api manager - all methods to communicate with api will be stored there in one place
 - Create allergen manager - will load possible allergens and will provide them to classes that need them
 - Add clear filters button (so all filtering option fields get cleared)